Vehicle armour: Ships

 Diagram of common elements of warship armour.
 The belt armour is denoted by "A".

 Belt armour is a layer of armour-plating outside the hull of warships, typically on battleships, battlecruisers, cruisers and some aircraft carriers.

 Typically, the belt covers from the deck down some way below the waterline of the ship.
 If built within the hull, rather than forming the outer hull, it can be fitted at an inclined angle to improve the protection.

 When struck by a shell or torpedo, the belt armour is designed to prevent penetration, by either being too thick for the warhead to penetrate, or sloped to a degree that would deflect either projectile.
 Often, the main belt armour was supplemented with a torpedo bulkhead spaced several metres behind the main belt, designed to maintain the ship's watertight integrity even if the main belt were penetrated.

 The air-space between the belt and the hull also adds buoyancy.
 Several wartime vessels had belt armour that was thinner or shallower than was desirable, to speed production and conserve resources.

 Deck armour on aircraft carriers is usually at the flight deck level, but on some early carriers was at the hangar deck.
 (See armoured flight deck.)

 Aircraft

-Armour plating is not common on aircraft, which generally rely on their speed and maneuverability to avoid attacks from enemy aircraft and ground fire, rather than trying to resist impacts.
-Additionally, any armour capable of stopping large-calibre anti-aircraft fire or missile fragments would result in an unacceptable weight penalty.
-So, only the vital parts of an aircraft, such as the ejection seat and engines, are usually armoured.
-This is one area where titanium is used extensively as armour plating.
-For example, in the American Fairchild Republic A-10 Thunderbolt II and the Soviet-built Sukhoi Su-25 ground attack aircraft, as well as the Mil Mi-24 Hind ground-attack helicopter, the pilot sits in a titanium enclosure known as the "bathtub" for its shape.
-In addition, the windscreens of larger aircraft are generally made of impact-resistant, laminated materials, even on civilian craft, to prevent damage from bird strikes or other debris.
+Only the vital parts of an aircraft, such as the ejection seat and engines, are usually armoured.
+In the American Fairchild Republic A-10 Thunderbolt II and the Soviet-built Sukhoi Su-25 ground attack aircraft, as well as the Mil Mi-24 Hind ground-attack helicopter, the pilot sits in a titanium enclosure known as the "bathtub" for its shape.

+Windscreens of larger aircraft, including civilian craft, are generally made of impact-resistant, laminated materials, to prevent damage from bird strikes or debris.